aadamsx/dst/README.md

 * the array index, `undefined` if in a boolean section.
 * the array being looped over, `undefined` if in a boolean section.

-much like a `map` callback.
+like an `Array.map` callback.
 You can use as many or as few of these arguments as you want.

 > Note that `item` is actually a proxy for the identity function `v=>v`, and `item.prop` is a proxy
 > for `v=>v[prop]`.